Dundalia/TWOLAR/README.md

     - [Evaluation](#evaluation)

 # A quick example
 Here we explain how to utilize the models.
-The code for this example can be found in the notebook `example.ipynb`.
 First of all, define the model checkpoint and the corresponding score strategy:
 ```python
 from utils import Score